Skip to main content

 Fourth, the router is responsible for serving the static task_config.json file, which allows the frontend to load certain details about the full task before going through any registration handshakes.

-mephisto-task responsibilities.
+mephisto-core responsibilities.

 The useMephistoTask hook is responsible for allowing a worker to connect to a task and submit the relevant data.
 For this, it only needs to make POST requests related to the PACKET_TYPE_SUBMIT_* and PACKET_TYPE_REGISTER_AGENT events.
 The former should be triggered on handleSubmit, while the latter should trigger immediately on load.